 Horses and ticks – blech!

-First, let me get this off my chest – I HATE TICKS.
-They give me the willies, make me shudder and cringe, and if I see one I will suddenly get all itchy.
+First, let me get this off my chest – I HATE TICKS and I really despise horses and ticks.
+These bugs give me the willies, make me shudder and cringe, and if I see one I will suddenly get all itchy.
 We all know that ticks are hard to see and can transmit really gross diseases, but how can we help our horses be not hospitable hosts?

 - Here are the basics – ticks like shade, humidity, overgrown areas, mice, woods, and taller grasses.
 So, we can do a lot for our barnyard area and trails if we keep the pastures, paddocks, grassy areas, trails, woody borders, and taller plants trimmed and mowed.